 Redesigning a Financial Statement Builder

 The Statement Builder is a core tool for creating financial statements off of historical data.
 Despite strong demand from customers, our analytics platform showed us the original version had low adoption and poor success rates due to a confusing UI and limited functionality.
-I led the redesign to improve usability, expand functionality, and future-proof the experience.
+During a three-week lull between contracturally obligated work, I led the redesign to improve usability, expand functionality, and future-proof the experience.
 The new design increased success rates by over 3x and enabled ongoing expansion into new statement types.

 Low success rate: Only 16% of user sessions resulted in success.